bitrix24/b24restdocs/api-reference/tasks/fields.md

 {% note alert "TO-DO _not exported to prod_" %}

-Write an article that specifies which fields can be modified and which can only be read.
+Write an article that outlines which fields can be modified and which can only be read.
 Mention that system fields can only be modified with admin rights and explain why.
-Additionally, specify how the connection with the CRM is implemented.
+Additionally, specify how the connection with CRM is implemented.

 {% endnote %}